prikhi/lightdm-mini-greeter/README.md

     dm-tool add-nested-seat

-If you've added a `background-image` it will appear in this preview, but not in the real thing unless the image is located within `/etc/lightdm` or another directory which lightdm has permission to read.
+Note: If you've added a `background-image` it will appear in this preview, but it may not appear during normal use if the file is not in directory which lightdm has permission to read(like `/etc/lightdm/`).
 A symlink into this location won't work.

 ## Contribute